BenLambright/wedding-song-recommendations/README.md

 **Project Purpose**: Provide a curated service for interracial/intercultural couples when selecting music for their wedding.

 **Motivation**: In the wedding industry, when you are trying to hire an entertainment company.
-Some of the DJ’s approach is to send a google form or an excel sheet to your guests where they would obtain the songs that the family would like.
+Some of the DJs approach is to send a google forms or an excel sheet to your guests where they would obtain the songs that the guests would like.
 They don't provide a service that would be able to dynamically suggest songs for the wedding automatically as the users are entering the songs that they would like to dance to.
-Therefore, we created a dynamic system for the groom and the bride to obtain a curated list of songs that matches their guest requests and provides similar songs.
+Therefore, we created a dynamic system for the groom and the bride to obtain a curated list of songs that matches their guest requests.
 **Method**: Data Preprocessing, Model Creation, song inference and final result.

 **Outcome:** Find the best playlist for bilingual weddings.